 The Title III E Fund is used to account for funds that are used to provide support services for family caregivers and for grandparents or older individuals who are relative caregivers.
-During the year, the Council c.
+The main source of the revenue c.
 Basis of Presentation of the Basic Financial Statements (Continued)